SheplX/Employees-Management-App/README.md

   - If the user pressed 1, the system will ask for the user's email and password.
   - System will check the credentials of the user, if it is correct, display the message ‘HelloHossam user’
   - If credentials are wrong, generate an error message and ask the user to enter his dataagain or exit the system.
-## if the Logged in user is having admin rule, he will have the following list:
+## If the Logged in user is having admin rule, he will have the following list:
 - Add new employee
 - Add new Admin
 - Remove current employee by the employee email.
 - Edit specific current employee data.
-## if the current logged in user is an employee:
+## If the current logged in user is an employee:
 - Display a list with options to :
   - Calculate his salary data.
   - Calculate all employee's salaries.
   - Get the age of a specific employee by searching with his email.